 ✅ How to Use:

-- Oral Supplementation: Take 320 mg of standardized saw palmetto extract daily, as used in clinical trials.
+- Oral Supplementation: Take 320 mg of a standardized saw palmetto extract daily, which mirrors the dosage used in most clinical studies for hair loss and prostate health.
+Always choose high-quality, third-party tested supplements.

-- Topical Application: Mix a few drops of saw palmetto oil into a carrier oil (like coconut or jojoba) and massage it into the scalp.
-Leave it on for at least 30 minutes before rinsing.
+- Topical Application: Add a few drops of saw palmetto oil to a carrier oil such as coconut or jojoba.
+Massage gently into the scalp and leave it on for at least 30 minutes before rinsing.
+For enhanced results, leave overnight and wash in the morning.

 2. Pumpkin Seed Oil (Cucurbita pepo)